-The perfect sales quote includes iclear and concise information and reflects a genuine relationship built between the salesperson — and their company — and the customer.
-Losing a sale due to confusing sales proposals or quotes, slow delivery times, or a rushed relationship has consequences beyond the lost revenue.: You may also lose out on potential referrals or additional business opportunities with that client.
+The perfect sales quote includes clear and concise information and reflects a genuine relationship built between the salesperson — and their company — and the customer.
+Losing a sale due to confusing sales proposals or quotes, slow delivery times, or a rushed relationship has consequences beyond the lost revenue.
+You may also lose out on potential referrals or additional business opportunities with that client.

-Once a lead is ready, the easier and faster a quote is created, the better.
-Using templates and software to create sales quotes is an easy way to present the information quickly and clearly so the decision makers can choose what works best for them.
+Once a lead is ready, make sure you can quickly and easily send them a sales quote.
+Using templates and software to create sales quotes is an easy way to present the information quickly and clearly so the decision-makers can choose what works best for them.
 This helps transition the relationship smoothly, building a better experience for all involved.

 Due to the COVID-19 pandemic, we understand that many businesses - especially SMBs - are struggling to stabilise in this new digital world.
 To help businesses acclimate to the current market, we’ve created a list of resources for small businesses in the EU facing the COVID-19 pandemic.
 Get all the necessary resources you need to help stabilise you business during the global pandemic.